attendee-labs/managed-zoom-oauth-example/README.md

 # Attendee Managed Zoom OAuth Example

-A simple Node.js web application demonstrating how to use Attendee's managed zoom oauth feature.
+A simple Node.js web application demonstrating how to use Attendee's managed Zoom OAuth feature.

+This feature handles the process of managing Zoom OAuth connections and tokens for you.
+Currently it supports two capabilities:
+1. Local recording token - This token allows the bot to record the meeting without asking permission and bypassing the waiting room.
+The meeting host must have authorized the app.
+2. Onbehalf token - This token associates the bot with a user in the meeting.
+The bot will not be able to join the meeting until this user joins.
+It will soon be required for any external meeting.
+See [here](https://developers.zoom.us/blog/transition-to-obf-token-meetingsdk-apps/) for details.

 ## Setup